Berish-Organization/berish-linq/README.md

 ```
 ## `orderByAscending`

-> Sorts the elements of a sequence in ascending order according to a key.
+> Sorts the elements of a sequence in ascending order according to a value.
 Can be using with the **sortSelectFunc** to order elements from a sequence by mapped values.

 Syntax: `public  orderByAscending<K>(sortSelectFunc?:  CallbackOnlyItemType<T, K>):  LINQ<T>`